 "Ya Mar" – 5/23/00, New York, NY

 Cover or original, “Ya Mar” resides as a favorite in the hearts of many fans.
 It represents one of Phish’s few forays into calypso and is among the most playful and danceable songs in the band’s repertoire.
 And anytime Trey screams for Page to take the reins (“Play it, Leoooooo!”), the crowd is apt to go wild.
-Page’s nickname actually comes from this line in the original, where the Mustangs urged their own piano man to step into the spotlight.
+Page’s nickname actually comes from this line in the recording by the Mustangs, who urged their own piano man to step into the spotlight.

 The title seems to reference the slurred interpretation of “your ma,” as the singer recounts the disdain his lover’s family has for him.
 Phish put their own unique stamp on it by often changing the “no good pa” lyric in the chorus to mimic their own “oh kee pa” phrase.
 But what is that mystery lyric that Mike wails toward the end?
 Though it surely varies somewhat from time to time, pick up 8/24/93 to hear Mike slow it down and explain slowly how you have to look at it from his side.